 They’re one of the first signs of aging.
 Crow’s feet, those tiny lines that form at the outer corners of the eyes, can appear as soon as the early thirties, making you appear older than you are.
 Fortunately, patients who want to minimize the look of crow’s feet and other fine lines on the face now have options.
-At Beauty 2.0 Aesthetics in Port Moody, BC, an injectable medication called Xeomin is a great choice for patients looking to smooth over crow’s feet for a fresher, more youthful look.
+At Beauty 2.0 Aesthetics in Port Moody, BC, an injectable medication called Xeomin.
+Xeomin for crow’s feet is a great choice for patients looking to smooth over these tiny lines for a fresher, more youthful look.

 This anti-aging treatment combats fine lines by preventing the contraction of facial muscles.
 The injectable treatment, which contains botulinum toxin type A, is very similar to Botox.
 Both Xeomin and Botox are neuromodulators.
 This means they affect the path of nerve signals, preventing those signals from reaching the facial muscles and contracting them.
 And because the facial muscles are unable to fully contract, this treatment makes crow’s feet and other facial lines less noticeable.
 Patients who have had the treatment have smoother, more relaxed faces.

 Although Botox has been around longer and is more well known, the two injectables function in much the same way and both deliver results that last three to four months.
 The key difference between the two lies in their chemical formulation.
 Xeomin has just a single ingredient: botulinum toxin A. Botox contains botulinum toxin as well as several additives and proteins.
 The single-ingredient formulation of Xeomin means it’s less likely to cause an allergic reaction and patients will be less likely to develop a resistance to it after repeated treatments.

 Can You Use Xeomin for Crow’s Feet?